-The Best Summer Tuna Salad Sandwich
+The Two Best Tuna Salad Sandwiches

 The Secret Is In The Tuna

-Picture of a garden fresh tomato with seal salt and black pepper
+Picture of a garden fresh tomato with seal salt and black pepper on top of an open tuna salad sandwich

 How To Assemble The Best Summer Tuna Salad Sandwich

-You will see in the recipe that I use onions, celery and relish in the actual tuna salad, but I also think it is extra delicious when you slice toppings for your tuna salad sandwich like lettuce, tomato, pickle and onions.
-The trick to a perfect sandwich is having all your veggies for your tuna salad finely diced and the toppings for your sandwich sliced thinly.
+You will see in the recipe instructions that I use onions, celery, and relish in the actual tuna salad but I also think it is extra delicious when you slice additional toppings for your sandwich.
+I prefer lettuce, tomato, pickle, and onions but you can go wild with whatever options you prefer.

 The Best Summer Tuna Salad Recipe